i enjoy running small free and open source programs that are easy to use and modify.

 i have tried many web browsers. at the moment, i am some what satisfied with firefox. it looks the nicest of all the browsers i have used and it is open source. my only complaint with it is that it is slow out of the box. firefox can be tweaked to increase performance though with customization of your user.js file. i tweak and harden firefox using betterfox.

-i use vis. vis combines the modality of vim and the structural regular expressions of sam which allows you to do precise text manipulation. on unfamiliar unix systems, i use vi.
+neovim. vi is ubiqutious in the unix world and neovim builds on top of the features that vim provides. i used to use vis which in my opinion is a superior text editor because combines the modality of vim and the structural regular expressions of sam which allows you to do precise text manipulation, however, it seems to be no longer maintained. on any other unix systems, i use vi.

 fff

-cmus with cmusfm to scrobble my music to last fm and listenbrainz
+cmus with cmusfm to scrobble to last fm

 mpv